takikhasan/DX-Ball/README.md

   - Set an FPS from the menu
   - Start a new game or resume playing an existing game
   - Pres <code>`Win`</code> + <code>`G`</code> to bring up Xbox Game Bar (It shows the actual FPS)
-  - Check the actual FPS with the FPS you have just set
+  - Check the actual FPS with the FPS you have just set (It works)